-Access to healthcare has developed with time, with the digital age ushering many platforms whereby patients can interact with their primary care providers.
+Access to healthcare has developed with time, with the digital age ushering in many platforms whereby patients can interact with their primary care providers.
 Other than traditional means like telephones and in-person communication, patients can also engage with them via emails, social media, and chats.
 The growing adoption of multichannel touchpoints by both patients and in healthcare is a testament to its need.
-Let’s explore some reasons as to why they may be important to them.
+Let’s explore some reasons why they may be important to them.

 Most of the time, patients like to use one or more of these to book appointments, give feedback, gain access to reports, or research the kind of healthcare they require.
 Their entry barrier is minimized, and they get fast and accurate services, especially if they’re ill.
 It leads to a better experience and results in customer satisfaction and loyalty.